LaurynasBukys/csv-file-upload-springboot/README.md

 ### for this project we use H2 database:

-- After you start backend application, tehere will creates table "EMPLOYEES" and you can access your H2 memory db:
+- After you start backend application, the table "EMPLOYEES" will be created and you can access your H2 memory db:

 <pre>http://localhost:8080/h2-console</pre>